Skip to content

 sidecar -.- vol

-Agent container — Runs the LLM runtime (Claude Agent SDK, Mastra, or custom).
+Agent container — Runs the LLM runtime (Claude Agent SDK or a custom runtime).
 Exposes an SSE stream on :3100 for event output and an inject endpoint on :8788 for user message input.
 Receives zero secrets.
 Talks only to the sidecar on localhost.

 Sidecar container — Rust (Axum + async-nats).
 Bridges the agent to NATS, enforces permissions, manages the workspace volume, proxies credential-bearing API calls, and logs all operations.
 This is the trust boundary.